johnston9/MS3-Shot-Caller/README.md

 For the add_shotlist function I just set the object_id for the document directly in the function.

-The reason for this is just to have options for further development of the app as to which method wold be most appropriate.
+The reason for this is just to have options in further developments of the app as to which method would be most appropriate.

 [Back to Table of Content](#table-of-content)